Strip off the Waterbased Finishing

-could be tough job, but it is needed when we want to update our old finishing
+could be a tough job, but it is needed when we want to update our old finishes

-with a new looked and color.
+with a new look and color.
 The product must be clean and free from the old

-finish as an unfinished surface if we want to apply new finishing process (with
+finish as an unfinished surface if we want to apply a new finishing process (with a new finishing process and material).
+We already posted an article about stripping off

-the old finish at our previous article: How to strip off the old finish.
-In this article we want to
+the old finish in our previous article: How to Strip off the old finish.
+In this article, we want to

 share about how to strip off the waterbase finishing layer at the wood

 finishing.
-Waterbased finishing material includes the waterbased stain,
+Waterbased finishing materials, including the water-based stain,

-waterbase coating, waterbased paint, latex paint or wall paint are quite much
+waterbase coating, water-based paint, latex paint, or wall paint, are quite commonly

 used in the furniture industry.
-They are can be used or in combination in the
+They can be used alone or in combination in the

-latex paint or wall paint also much used in combination with solvent base
+latex paint, or wall paint is also much used in combination with solvent-base

-material uses water as solvent, but when it is dry it will cured, hard and
+material uses water as solvent, when it is dry, it will cure hard and

 won’t be resolved with water anymore.
-We need a proper solvent to solve and
+You need a proper solvent to solve and

 hard; it has to be completely wetted to get removed easily.